carls0n/libhide.so.2/README.md

 [+] Hides a specified directory<br>
 [+] Hides the entry in /etc/ld.so.preload

-Also, you can get a rootshell by typing rootshell=1 su<br>
+Also, you can get a rootshell by typing 'rootshell=1 su' in your terminal<br>

 So then, with all the hiding information this rootkit does, how do we find it?<br>
 There are a couple simple forensics tools that we can use in order to determine what is going on here.<br>